 Benefits to winners:

 d.
-Innovation, including replicability, weight 1,5: What makes your programme outstanding and innovative?
+Innovation, weight 20%: What makes your system outstanding and innovative.
+Either technical, operational or business practice.

 By submitting the application, candidate authorises the organising team to copy, publish, post, publicise, promote and use all the information and materials provided without restriction and with full copyright.